x

 Family and friends gathered in north Houston to celebrate the life of the pretty girl with the endearing smile who's being remembered as sweet, funny and loving.

-HOUSTON — Jocelyn Nungaray, the 12-year-old Houston girl whose death touched the heart and soul of this city, is being laid to rest today following a private funeral.
-A public celebration of the life that ended much too soon will follow the burial.
+HOUSTON — Jocelyn Nungaray, the 12-year-old Houston girl whose death touched the heart and soul of this city, was laid to rest Thursday following a private funeral.

-Whitmire called Jocelyn a "dynamic young person" who loved animals, dancing, and her family, including the mother who gave birth to her at 15 and the 5-year-old brother who looked up to her.
+Whitmire called Jocelyn a "dynamic young person" who loved her family, including the mother who gave birth to her at 15 and the 5-year-old brother who looked up to her.

 Jocelyn's great-aunt shared favorite memories of the child she adored.